TheDaChicken/YoutubeLiveChannelRecorder/README.md

 # YoutubeLiveChannelRecorder
-  Records Youtube Livestreams for given channels automatically!
+  Records Youtube Livestreams (and now twitch) streams for given specific channels automatically!
 Technically this program doesn't record, it downloads the stream, but whatever.
-  * NOW Twitch Also! :P

 ### NOTE
   This is a server program.
 You will need to use the client in order to control this program.
   This program is tested on PYTHON VERSION 3.7.2.